First Time Flying Tips: From Airport To Airplane Guide

 - All the items you need to put in the plastic containers, but do not overcrowd them.

 - The laptops need to be removed from the bags and put into a separate box, with no other items in it.
-Lately, they ask to take out other electronic devices too, like iPad or Kindle.
+Lately, they ask to take out other electronic devices too, like iPad, Kindle and cameras.

 - If you are dressed in layers (for example a shirt, a sweater and a jacket), you need to take off the sweater and the jacket.
 You shall not wear thick layers of clothing when passing through the detector.